corda/corda-docs-portal/content/en/apps/payments/send-payments.md

 ```

 When a payment account is registered on the system it returns a `PaymentAccount` object.
 The `PaymentAccount.accountId`
-is the parameter you will use to make a payment.
+is the parameter you use to make a payment.

 ## Make a payment